-Since 2001, more than 130 young talents have benefitted from the services provided by Piano Cantabile.
+Since 2001, 170 young talents have benefitted from the services provided by Piano Cantabile.

 Pianists wishing to be subsidised by Piano Cantabile must be younger than 36 and have obtained the French DEM diploma or international equivalent.
 They are then selected by audition with the two teachers.

 Each candidate presents a programme consisting of a fast movement of a classical sonata, a virtuoso study and a piece of their own choosing of five to ten minutes.